Other Sports > Football Transactions

 1961-02-10 Los Angeles Chargers (AFL) moved to San Diego

-1961 Atlanta and Chicago grated AFL expension franchises.
+1961 Atlanta and Chicago grated AFL expension franchises

 1961-12-04 1962 NFL draft

-1962-12-03 1963 NFL draft
+1962-12-04 1963 NFL draft

 1963-02-08 Dallas Texans (AFL) announced move to Kansas City

-1963-04-15 New York Titans (AFL) renamed Jets.
+1963-04-15 New York Titans (AFL) renamed Jets

-1963-05-22 Dallas Texans (AFL) announce move to Kansas City (per Chiefs web site).
+1963-05-22 Dallas Texans (AFL) announce move to Kansas City

-1963-05-26 Kansas City Texans (AFL) renamed Chiefs
+1963-05-26 Kansas City Texans (AFL) renamed Chiefs (AFL)

 1963-12-02 1964 NFL draft